 - Archaeological preservation.
-Non-intrusive mapping of historic structures and earth works enable the effective and safe planning of construction projects, removing the risk of damage to artefacts or disturbance to sites of historic importance
+Non-intrusive mapping of historic structures and earthworks enables the effective and safe planning of construction projects, removing the risk of damage to artefacts or disturbance to sites of historic importance

 - Peace of mind.
 A geophysical survey is an agreed step in due diligence in construction, to identify if there are areas of archaeological interest, buried hazards or obstructions such as disused mine shafts or unexploded ordnance